erossiter/pythoncourse2018/README.md

 Material for 2018 WashU summer course "Introduction to Python."

 ## Tentative Schedule

+- Each day's material will be posted the morning of the class, at the latest
+- Homework due (last commit) *before* class

 | Day | Date | Material | Homework
 |----|----|----|----|